 Event Name After Dark

-Event Date 3 May 2024 3 May 2024
+Event Date 3 May 2024

 Event Location The Pickle D istrict

 Event Organiser The Pickle D istrict

 Event Description After Dark is an art crawl event and is a celebration of the local art scene providing opportunities for community members to engage with local artists and appreciate their work.
 After Dark will include: Exhibitions with local galleries, museums, and art spaces showcasing the work of local artists.
 Live music, theatre performances and other forms of live art.
 Street performers, such as musicians, dancers, and poets.
 Painting, sculpture, or printmaking workshops.

 Event is Free Yes

-Sponsorship Request Event Budget other sunnor
+Sponsorship Request Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+In-kind support requested Waste

-sponsorship request \$80,000 \$40,000 \$30,000 Yes Waste Rangers Marketing
+\$80,000 \$40,000 \$30,000 Yes Rangers Marketing

 Sponsorship History \$30,000 in 2022/23

 Compliant EOI?
 Yes

-Administration Recommendations previous yea encompassii end.
-The eve Administration recommends continuing the same level of funding as previous years as the event has established itself as a high-quality allencompassing art crawl, shining a light on art organisations in the west end.
-The event showcases the diverse range of artists and venues in the district while delivering engaging experiences for event goers.
+Administration Recommendations previous yea encompassion end.
+The eve ars as the even ng art crawl, sh ent showcases ds continuing the sar t has established itse hining a light on art o the diverse range of gaging experiences f elf as a high-qu organisations in artists and ve ality all- the west nues in the

-Event Name Leederville Town Centre Events
+Event Name Leederville 7 Leederville Town Centre Events

-Event Date 2023 - 2024 2023 - 2024 Financial Year
+Event Date 2023 - 2024 Financial Year

-Event Location Leederville 1 Town Centre
+Event Location Leederville 7 Town Centre

 Event Organiser Leederville (Connect

 Event Description The series of events is delivered and run to build energy and excitement around Leederville as a place to be often and a place for everyone, which are cornerstones of the Leederville community's expectations.
 This year Leederville Connect have put together a program which continues to build on smaller activations drawing on new local businesses that have expressed willingness to engage and require limited infrastructure.
 These events will include giveaways and smaller scale entertainment to revitalise the arts and cultural sectors and invite youth participation.
-The iconic Arty Farty Christmas Party on the list, and a new 'Laneville' framed as part of our emerging Kratorville series and utilising Electric Lane or the Water Corp Lane.
+The iconic Arty Farty Christmas Party on the list, and a new 'Laneville' framed as part of our emerging Kratorville series and utilising Electric Lane

-Event is Free Yes
+Event is Free or the Wate Yes Corp Lane.

-Event Budget other sunno
+Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+In-kind support requested

-Sponsorship Request \$79,000 Waste
+Sponsorship Request \$79,000 \$40,000 \$25,000 Yes Waste Marketin Rangers Marketing

 Sponsorship History \$32,500 in 2022/23

 Compliant EOI?
 Yes

-Administration Recommendations Leederville Connect are proposing to expand their event series to take advantage of Electric Lane and Oxford Street Reserve.
-Leederville Connect have a strong relationship with local businesses and provide a range of events to engage the local community.
-The funding recommendation is in line with the group's capacity to run events as demonstrated in 2022/23 when not all sponsorship funds were used.
+Administration Recommendations advantage of have a stron events to en line with the of Electric Lane ag relationship agage the local agroup's capac oposing to expand the and Oxford Street Rewith local businesses community.
+The funcity to run events as a unds were used. eserve.
+Leeder s and provide a ding recomme ville Connect a range of endation is in